CrowdStrike/falcon-scripts/bash/install/README.md

     - FALCON_CLIENT_SECRET              (default: unset)
         Your CrowdStrike Falcon API client secret.
 Required if FALCON_REMOVE_HOST is 'true'.

+    - FALCON_CLOUD                      (default: 'us-1')
+        The CrowdStrike cloud region to use.
+        Accepted values are ['us-1', 'us-2', 'eu-1', 'us-gov-1'].

     - FALCON_REMOVE_HOST                (default: unset)
         Determines whether the host should be removed from the Falcon console after uninstalling the sensor.